-Jim Rohn, an American entrepreneur has aptly said “If you don’t design your own life-plan chances are you’ll fall into someone else’s plan.
+Jim Rohn, an American entrepreneur has aptly said “If you don’t design your life plan chances are you’ll fall into someone else’s plan.
 And guess what they have planned for you?
 Not Much!”.
-The goal isn’t more money, the goal is living life on your own terms this is what is start-ups are all about.
+The goal isn’t more money, the goal is living life on your terms this is what is start-ups are all about.
+So startup or MNC?

-Start-up is a young company that has just begin to develop.
+A startup is a young company that has just begin to develop.
 Its product is not currently being offered elsewhere in the market.
-On the contrary, when we talk about MNC’s i.e., Multinational Corporations have facilities and other assets in at least one country other than its home country.
+On the contrary, when we talk about MNCs i.e., Multinational Corporations have facilities and other assets in at least one country other than its home country.
 Sometimes referred to as TNC’s (Transnational Corporation).

 1. ORGANIZATIONAL CULTURE

 MNC’s are huge globally managed firms.
-Thus they face more of challenges comparatively with start-ups.
-Because in multinational corporations staffs are from different nationalities, with different cultural backgrounds they really suffer in abiding by MNC’S culture.
+Thus they face more challenges compared with start-ups.
+Because in multinational corporations staffs are from different nationalities, with different cultural backgrounds they suffer in abiding by MNC’s culture.

 Motivating and managing people across culture becomes a real challenge for large corporations whereas young entrepreneurs first observe what kind of culture a company needs and then communicate the vision to others.